Inclusion Books for 2nd Graders

 Why do diverse books improve reading motivation in 2nd graders?

 Diversity books for second grade improve motivation because children who see themselves or learn about others in stories form stronger emotional connections to reading.
 Li et al. (2025) link representation and personal relevance to increased intrinsic reading motivation in young learners.
-Bookbot’s inclusive picture books for 6 year olds span a wide range of characters and experiences, all leveled by phonics skills, so every child can find stories that resonate while practising digraphs, vowel teams, and multi-syllable words.
+Bookbot’s inclusive picture books for 6 year olds span a wide range of characters and experiences, all leveled by phonics skills, so every child can find stories that resonate while practicing digraphs, vowel teams, and multi-syllable words.

 Can inclusion books for 2nd graders be used for shared reading and discussion?